- How much does gap insurance cost in Illinois?

 Is gap insurance required in Illinois?

-Gap insurance isn't required by Illinois law.
-However, your lender may require the coverage.
+Gap insurance isn't required by law in Illinois, but your lender may require you to have the coverage.

 Who should buy gap insurance in Illinois?